 ## SRR21070403 SRR21070404 SRR21070405 SRR21070406

-Similarly, to access the alternative splicing data and genetic variant data, you can extract the SplicingEvents and GeneticVariation experiment respectively.
+Similarly, to access the alternative splicing and genetic variants data, you can extract the SplicingEvents and GeneticVariation experiment respectively.

 SplicingEvents <- experiments(MAE)[["SplicingEvents"]]